JiriHoffmann/cis357-FinalProject/README.md

   <img src="https://github.com/JiriHoffmann/cis357-FinalProject/blob/main/images/publish_app_GPC.png?raw=true" />
 </p>

 First off, you will have select countries where the app will be available.
-Then, we will be returning back to Android Studio to generate a signed apk or Android app bundle.
+Then, you will be returning back to Android Studio to generate a signed apk or Android app bundle.

 Android app bundles are preferred over apk.
 Bundles allow Google Play to serve individual apks to users based on their device configuration such as processor architecture or assets depending on the screen resolution.